PauseAI/pauseai-website/src/posts/teams.md

 description: Our volunteers are organized in groups to work on different aspects of our movement.
 ---

-PauseAI consists almost exclusively of volunteers ([sign up here](https://airtable.com/appWPTGqZmUcs3NWu/pag7ztLh27Omj5s2n/form)).
+PauseAI consists almost exclusively of [volunteers](/people) ([sign up here](https://airtable.com/appWPTGqZmUcs3NWu/pag7ztLh27Omj5s2n/form)).
 We are organized in teams, each working on a different aspect of our movement.
+Every team has a leader, regular meetings, and a Role on the [discord server](https://discord.gg/2XXWXvErfA).

 ## Oversight team

 - Keep track of the progress of the various teams.
+- Chat regularly with team leaders.
+- Identify needs for teams (most notably skills, people) and help find these.
-- Make sure that the teams are functioning well (have a leader, have regular meetings, etc.).
+- Make sure that the teams are functioning well (have a leader, have regular meetings, share their meeting minutes).
+- Manage internal information (Google Drive)

 Team lead: Felix de Simone